Azure/AI-in-a-Box/gen-ai/Assistants/README.md

 ![Banner](../../media/images/banner-assistants-in-a-box.png)

 ## Overview
-The Assistant API empowers developers to create intelligent assistants that can perform a variety of tasks, including financial management, information retrieval, and executing specialized functions.
-These assistants act as the brain of your application, continuously learning and evolving to provide better assistance.
+The Assistants API enables you to create AI assistants within your own apps.
+These assistants have instructions and can use models, tools, and knowledge to answer user questions.
+The API currently offers three types of tools: Code Interpreter, Retrieval, and Function calling.

 ## Key Features and Benefits